pritilatamondol/CensysUI/README.md

 # React App
-# This is a react-based UI.
+This is a react-based UI.
 First, run the server before running the react app
 # Instructions

 npm install;

 # For development to start the application
 npm run dev
-# App will run on: http://localhost:5173/
+The app will run on: http://localhost:5173/ , but the port might be different in your local

-# For preparing for Production run this command that will generate a dist folder with minified resources
-npm run build
+For preparing for Production, run this command that will generate a dist folder with minified resources npm run build

 # Server setup